nuwave/lighthouse/docs/master/guides/relationships.md

 }
 ```

-It is also possible to use sync instead of connect, to sync te relationship.
+It is also possible to use the `sync` operation to ensure only the given IDs
+will be contained withing the relation.

 ```graphql
 mutation {